-To ensure an isoaxial, isokinetic sampling by all instruments, special sampling tips made of stainless steel were designed such that the sample air extraction tips were each concentrically placed along the centre line of the sample tube of 1 inch inner diameter.
-The inlet nozzles diameters are dimensioned such that the flow velocities in the sample tube and inside extraction tip nozzles match.
+sioned such that the flow velocities in the sample tube and inside extraction tip nozzles match.
 Distances between the extraction points for the different instruments were 20 cm.

-The nephelometer was calibrated using CO_2 (high span gas) and particle-free air (low span gas), before starting the experiments.
-The calibration procedure also includes, as recommended by the manufacturers, the calibration of the scattering channel of the CAPS PM{ssa} against the extinction channel of the instrument.
+The nephelometer was calibrated using CO_2 (high-span gas) and particle-free air (low-span gas) before starting the experiments.
+The calibration procedure also includes, as recommended by the manufacturers, the calibration of the scattering channel of the CAPS PM{SSA} against the extinction channel of the instrument.
 For the filter-based absorption instruments, no calibration is necessary since they both operate with a blank filter in parallel as reference (see description in the subsections below).

-The optical instruments were placed downstream from the generation system, measuring simultaneously, as shown, and will be described in more detail in the following subsections.
+The optical instruments were placed downstream from the generation system, measuring simultaneously, as shown, and are described in more detail in the following subsections.

-2.1.1 Integrating Nephelometer
+2.1.1 Integrating nephelometer

-In this optical closure study, an integrating nephelometer (NEPH) of the type TSI Model 3563 was used.
-The NEPH collects scattering measurements both in the forward and backscatter directions at three wavelengths 450, 550, and 700 nm (Heintzenberg et al., 2006).
+In this optical-closure study, an integrating nephelometer (NEPH) of the type TSI Model 3563 was used.
+The NEPH collects scattering measurements both in the forward and backscatter directions at three wavelengths: 450, 550 and 700 nm (Heintzenberg et al., 2006).

-The NEPH data were corrected for truncation angle effects using the approach proposed by Massoli et al. (2009) for strongly light-absorbing aerosols (equations 3 and 4 and Table 3).
+The NEPH data were corrected for truncation angle effects using the approach proposed by Massoli et al. (2009) for strongly light-absorbing aerosols (Eqs.
+3 and 4 and Table 3).

-$$C = MAX\{1.0, v_0 + v_1 \exp(v_2 (3.25 - a)) + C(n)\}$$ (3)
+$$C = \text{MAX}\{1.0, v_0 + v_1 \exp(v_2 \cdot (3.25 - \mathring{a})) + C(n)\}, \quad (3)$$ where \mathring{a} is the Ångström exponent (for definition see Eq.
+8 later in the text), and C(n) is an optional correction for sub-